giovanniboscu/continuous-section-field/docs/sections/sectionfullanalysis.md

 **Key:** `Ix`

-Second moment of area about the **centroidal X‑axis**.
+Second moment of area about the **centroidal X-axis**.

-Computed using Green’s theorem and parallel‑axis correction.
+Computed using Green’s theorem with parallel-axis correction.

 ---